codebulb/LambdaOmega/README.md

 * We don’t want to inherit this bloated, flawed API.
 * It encourages us to use LambdaOmega collections locally only and unwrap them into Java collections for external method calls.

-However, L and M implement a set of methods closely inspired by Collection and Map; most methods are actually the same, others are augmented to e.g. accept varargs or to provide a more reasonable return type.
+However, L, S and M implement a set of methods closely inspired by Collection and Map; most methods are actually the same, others are augmented to e.g. accept varargs or to provide a more reasonable return type.

 Some of these methods exist both as intermediate and terminal function.
 For the most common methods, a shorthand one-letter variant exists.

-We’ve already met the `add` / `Add` / `a` method on L. There’s also `addAll` / `AddAll` / `A`; all of these also works with varargs:
+We’ve already met the `add` / `Add` / `a` method on L and S. There’s also `addAll` / `AddAll` / `A`; all of these also works with varargs:
 ```
 List<Integer> zeroToSix = l(0, 1, 2).A(list(3, 4)).addAll(l(5, 6));
 ```